idaholab/moose/modules/heat_conduction/doc/content/source/constraints/ADInterfaceJouleHeatingConstraint.md

   \label{eq:secondary_interfaceJH}
   q_{secondary} = -q_{electric} (1 - w_f)
 \end{equation}
-where w$_f$ is the user-defined weighting factor that governs how the heat source is divided between the two sides of the interface.
+where $w_f$ is the user-defined weighting factor that governs how the heat source is divided between the two sides of the interface.
 The use of the negative sign in [eq:primary_interfaceJH] and [eq:secondary_interfaceJH] indicates that the heat source is transferred into each block instead of away from the block.

 ### Steady-State Analytical Verification